abhijitvernekar/BullDozer_price_prediction/README.md

 # BullDozer_price_prediction
-Prediciting the sale proce of bulldozers using machinelearning
+Predicting the sale price of bulldozers using machinelearning

+    Description

+   1. The goal of the  is to predict the sale price of a particular piece of heavy equiment at auction based on it's usage, equipment type, and configuaration.
+The data is sourced from auction result postings and includes information on usage and equipment configurations.